Muskan-kumari1/javascript.md/project.md

 **Types**
 >1.
 Arithmetic Operators.
 >2.
-Logical Operators.
+Assignment Operators.
 >3.
-Assignment Operators.
->4.
 Comparison / Relational Operators.

 **1. Artithmetic Operators**.
 >Javascript arithmetic operators are used to perform mathematical calculations between variables and/or values.